DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 Just a single 12V to 25V power supply is required to power the track and all the electronics on the EX-CSB1.
 The reverse polarity protection on the power input prevents damage to the circuit and its components in case the power supply is accidentally connected backwards.
 In addition, there is both hardware and software backup over current protection, over voltage protection, and over heating protection.

-The EX-CSB1 features two power status LEDs, which provide visual indication of the microcontroller power status and track input supply status in addition to separate LEDs to show each side of the A and B power outputs to show the DCC and DC status of power to the tracks.
+The EX-CSB1 features two power status LEDs, which provide visual indication of the microcontroller power status and track input supply status.
+There are separate LEDs to show each side of the A and B power outputs to provide visual indication of the DCC and DC status of power to the tracks.
 There is also an LED that lights once Wifi is connected (STA mode) or available (AP mode.)

 The built-in EXRAIL Automation and Animation capability lets you use pre-written scripts or ones you can create yourself to operate everything on the layout.
 Trains can run pre-determined routes, automatically stop for each other, operate crossings, signals,turnouts, and more.